Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Experiment

-We sample 5,000 real videos from the VidGen-1M dataset~\cite{Vidgen-1m} as our training set based on three VBench metrics: subject consistency, motion smoothness and dynamic degree.
-These criteria are selected to identify videos with stable dynamics and persistent object identities, which are critical for enforcing cycle-consistency constraints.
-The clips cover diverse motion types (\eg, human actions, animal locomotion) and are preprocessed into fixed-length sequences of 37 and 73 frames with aligned start and end states.
-For evaluation, we further sample additional 100 high-quality videos from VidGen-1M.
+\textbf{Datasets.} We sample 5,000 videos from VidGen-1M~\cite{Vidgen-1m} as our training set based on three VBench metrics (subject consistency, motion smoothness, and dynamic degree) to ensure stable dynamics and persistent identities.
+The clips cover diverse motions and are preprocessed into 37-frame and 73-frame sequences with aligned endpoints.
+For evaluation, we construct two complementary test beds: (1) 100 non-overlapping videos from VidGen-1M for in-domain assessment, and (2) zero-shot evaluation on UltraVideo~\cite{ultravideo}, which remains unseen during training and features substantially different scenes and dynamics, providing a rigorous test of generalization.